-- Families and businesses want to be near transit.
+- 1. Families and businesses want to be near transit.
 While the city's existing TOD incentives lower the cost of development near transit, 90% of that investment has bypassed the South and West sides.
 To equitably extend development incentives across the city and create an enabling environment for additional community investment, especially in the South and West sides, this ordinance: - Extends TOD incentives to all corridors with highfrequency bus service and/or strategic potential for neighborhood development.
 Benefits apply within a 5-minute walk of the corridor. - Ensures those benefits apply within a standard ten-minute walk of every CTA and Metra station -rather than just along 'pedestrian designated streets,' which are concentrated on the North side. - Cuts one-size-fits all mandates to build parking for high density apartments near transit.
 Adding an above ground parking spot in Chicago costs \$29,000 on average-but near rail stations, half of those parking spots go unused.
-By no longer forcing Chicagoans to add parking spots they don't use, rents and purchase prices will be lower. - Caps the amount of new parking allowed at half the level that would otherwise be required if the development were farther from transit.
+By no longer forcing Chicagoans to add parking spots they don't use, rents and purchase prices will be lower. - Caps the amount of on-site parking in new residential developments at 1 spot per 2 units, with the ability to build up to 1 spot per 1 unit with administrative adjustment.